JiXuKong/YOLOF/README.md

 ## Main difficulty
   * GIOU did not converge!
 So I choosed Smooth L1 loss and this code support this two methods to regress boxes.
 If you find some Error about GIOU in my code or you can     find a way make it converge, Welcome to contact me!
-  * Larger resolution may reach a better results, but it decrese the inference result largely.
+  * Larger resolution may reach a better results, but it decrese the inference speed largely.

 ## Train/eval/demo
  * If you want to train your own dataset, You can refer [FCOS]((https://github.com/JiXuKong/FCOS)) because they have similar code structure or you can contact me.